The Nutritional Facts of Iceberg Lettuce

 Delightfully Refreshing Salads are Served Throughout the Year

 Iceberg is Just Not as Nutritious as Other Leafy Vegetables

 People are switching their lettuce choices because other dark green leafy vegetables have more vitamins and minerals per serving than Iceberg lettuce has to offer.

 Now that consumers have a choice they are choosing nutrition over texture, and purchasing more Spinach, Chard, Romaine lettuce, as well as other dark red leaf and green leaf vegetables in place of Iceberg lettuce.

 Of course Iceberg does also have its own special attributes when it comes to lettuce varieties.
 It has a nice crisp snap when you bite into it which cannot be replicated by other leafy vegetables.
 In giving up Iceberg lettuce consumers are also giving up the wonderful crisp snappy texture experience which only this salad green seems capable of offering.

 There are many to choose from so which is your favorite?

 Which Lettuce is Right for You?

-Despite the fact that obesity rates are at an all time high, society as a whole is taking a strange new healthier view on the foods that they consume, and making healthier food choices to offset their not so healthy food choices.
+Despite the fact that obesity rates are at an all time high society as a whole is taking a healthier view on the foods that they consume.
+People are making healthier food choices to offset their not so healthy food choices.

 So does it make sense that people are switching from Iceberg lettuce to more nutritious leafy vegetables when they are still chowing down on greasy fast food take-out?
 Apparently it does.